-- Disability the SEN Code of Practice, 2015 outlines 'reasonable adjustment' duty for all settings and schools provided under current Disability Equality legislation.
-These alone do not constitute SEN.
+- Disability the SEN Code of Practice, 2015 outlines 'reasonable adjustment' duty for all settings and schools provided under current Disability Equality legislation these alone do not constitute SEN.

-- Poor attendance and punctuality
+- Non-attendance and issues with punctuality

-- Health and welfare concerns
+- Mental Health and Wellbeing, and welfare concerns

 - English as an Additional Language (EAL)

 - Being a Looked After Child (LAC)

-- Being a child of a serviceman / woman
+- Being a child of a serviceman/woman

 - Behaviour concerns relating to a child or young person's behaviour should consider an underlying response to a need which requires identification and support.